Pay TV Satellite Dishes and Antennas Policy

 Most council’s regard a satellite dish as a structure which may require the lodgement of a Development Application with the local council.

-Permission to install pay television services in FACS properties cannot be approved where the service provider does not have an Access Agreement (except in the case of a person living in a freestanding cottage).
+Permission to install pay television services in DCJ properties cannot be approved where the service provider does not have an Access Agreement (except in the case of a person living in a freestanding cottage).

 Under the Agreements with service providers, the tenant or service provider can seek approval for an antenna or satellite dish to be installed, in order to access pay television services provided: